opendocsg/slw-judgments-backfill/2012_SGHCR_1/report.md

 abstain from evaluating the merits of the defence, the court should not be precluded from determining whether the defence was contrived.
 Otherwise, he argued, defendants could spin connections to foreign jurisdictions where none really existed.

 21     I did not accept this argument.
-In weighing the connecting factors under Stage One of the _Spiliada_ test, the issue of whether there was a viable defence to the claim was not a relevant consideration as the court should not be required to go into the merits (see [27]-[28] of _The “Rainbow Joy”_ [2005] 3 SLR(R) 719).
+In weighing the connecting factors under Stage One of the _Spiliada_ test, the issue of whether there was a viable defence to the claim was not a relevant consideration as the court should not be required to go into the merits (see [27]-[28] of _The “Rainbow Joy”_ <span class="citation">[2005] 3 SLR(R) 719</span>).
 Although Mr Coomaraswamy’s argument was more nuanced than that advanced in _The “Rainbow Joy”_ in that he was not asking me to refuse to grant the stay because the defendant had no defence but that the defence was contrived to create connecting factors to Hong Kong, if I accepted his argument, _in substance_ , I would have to undertake the same exercise and evaluate the merits of the defence.

 22     Applying the approach laid out in _The “Rainbow Joy”_ , I could not disregard the defendant’s purported defence and thus the connecting factors it established to Hong Kong.
 The defendant’s purported defence, that the Jardine shares were purchased with moneys from the Trust or constituted part of the assets of the Trust, raised the following general connecting factors which I accepted as demonstrating that Hong Kong was the clearly more appropriate forum for the trial of this action: